What is a Physician Assistant?

 The first PAs began training in 1967 at Duke University in North Carolina.
 The program began to assist Vietnam veterans who had served as medics.
 It allowed them to transition into civilian life by gaining credentials to use their training and extraordinary experience.

-Overtime, the number of PAs has grown.
+Overtime, the number of PAs (as military corpsman) has grown.
 Today, a master’s degree is required as entry-level education.
 There are now sophisticated, standardized education and certification processes in place.
 Programs must gain accreditation by the Accreditation Review Commission on Education for the Physician Assistant.

 What do physician assistants do?

 Working interdependently with physicians, PAs provide diagnostic and therapeutic patient care in virtually all medical specialties and settings.
 They take patient histories, perform physical examinations, order laboratory and diagnostic studies, prescribe medications, and develop patient treatment plans.
 Their job descriptions are as diverse as those of their supervising physicians, and include clinical practice, patient education, team leadership, medical education, health administration, and research.